ZSIP/FIDWaC/README.md

     results_directory: Directory where the processing results will be saved.
     source_directory: Directory where the source data is located.
     accuracy: Accuracy of the compression algorithm.
+Setting accuracy to 0 allows for saving data with the maximum possible accuracy relative to the original, but does not guarantee lossless compression.
     matrix: Matrix size used in the compression process.
     decimal: Number of decimal places to use in the output.
     type_dct: Type of Discrete Cosine Transform (DCT) to use.

 <a name="usage"></a>